Urinary Tract Infections (2/4): Causes, Pathogens and Risk Factors

 - Diabetes mellitus: 20–25fold risk of urinary tract infections

-- Risk factors for fungal infection of the urinary tract (Vazquez and Sobel, 1999): Diabetes mellitus, urinary tract obstruction, immunosuppression, catheterization, antibiotic therapy, female sex, ileum conduit and neurogenic bladder disorders.
+- Risk factors for fungal infection of the urinary tract (Vazquez and Sobel, 1999): Diabetes mellitus, urinary tract obstruction, immunosuppression, catheterization, antibiotic therapy, female sex, ileal conduit and neurogenic lower urinary tract dysfunction.

 - Fecal incontinence